grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Note: Submitted official job 20220812

 # Note: Up In Arms paper has a published transcriptome from taht study.
 So... while this new transcriptome is assembling, I'll move forward to psuedoalignment of the new libraries to the old transcriptome using `kallisto`.

+---

+# 4. Pseudoalign New RNAseq data to Up in Arms transcriptome using `kallisto`

+Run `kallisto` on Raven, based on this notebook: [notebooks/kallisto-4libraries.ipynb](https://github.com/RobertsLab/paper-tanner-crab/blob/master/notebooks/kallisto-4libraries.ipynb) from crab paper